Ben Small (politician)

-Benjamin John Small (born 11 June 1988) is an Australian former politician.
-He was selected to serve as a senator for Western Australia, representing the Liberal Party, to fill a casual vacancy following Mathias Cormann's resignation.
-His first term lasted from November 2020 until his April 2022 resignation, and he resumed his term in May after being nominated to replace himself, the only occasion on which this has occurred.
+Benjamin John Small (born 11 June 1988) is an Australian politician.
+He was selected to serve as a Senator for Western Australia, representing the Liberal Party, to fill a casual vacancy following Mathias Cormann's resignation.
+His first term lasted from November 2020 until his April 2022 resignation, and he resumed his term in May after being nominated to replace himself.
 Small was unsuccessful in his re-election bid in the 2022 federal election and his term as senator concluded on 30 June 2022.
+He was elected as the member for Forrest at the 2025 federal election.

 Small studied nautical science, marine operations, and business management.
 He worked in marine transport and logistics for several energy and resource companies, with his holdings in those criticised as a potential conflict of interest.
 Before becoming a senator, he was active in grassroots politics, and unsuccessfully attempted to enter parliament at the 2016 election.
 Ideologically, he was considered a member of the National Right faction of the parliamentary Liberal Party.

 Early life and career

 Small was born on 11 June 1988 in Perth, but grew up in the Goldfields–Esperance region, and later in Bunbury.
 His father was a New Zealand-born mine manager living in Australia as a permanent resident and his mother was an Australian citizen.
 Small attended Adam Road Primary School and then Bunbury Cathedral Grammar School.
-In 2009, he graduated from the Australian Maritime College (University of Tasmania) with an Advanced Diploma of Applied Science (Nautical Science), followed by a Bachelor of Applied Science in Maritime Operations in 2012.
+In 2009, he graduated from the Australian Maritime College (based at the University of Tasmania) with an Advanced Diploma of Applied Science in Nautical Science, followed by a Bachelor of Applied Science in Maritime Operations in 2012.
 He later obtained a Master of Business Administration from the University of Canberra.

 From 2005 until 2015, Small was a skipper, trainee officer, and committee member for Bunbury Sea Rescue.
 From 2009 to 2019, Small volunteered with St John Ambulance Australia: first as an ambulance driver and officer, and later as a development officer.
 As part of the latter role, he helped deliver training to local services in Timor L'este.

-After graduating with a Bachelor of Applied Science, Small worked as a chief officer and operations manager for Farstad Shipping and then as a marine operations manager at Woodside Energy.
+After graduating with his Bachelor of Applied Science, Small worked as a chief officer and operations manager for Farstad Shipping and then as a marine operations manager at Woodside Energy.
 He has also co-owned Small's Bar in Eaton (a suburb of Bunbury) since 2017.

 In 2012, Small joined the Liberal Party.
-He served as the vice-president of the party's Bunbury branch from 2013 to 2015, and president from 2015 to 2017.
+He served as the vice-president of the party's Bunbury branch from 2013 to 2015, and was president from 2015 to 2017.
 In 2016, Small challenged the incumbent member for Forrest, Nola Marino, for preselection to be the Liberal Party candidate for the seat at that year's federal election.
 Small was backed by former member for Forrest Geoff Prosser.
 However, Prime Minister Malcolm Turnbull opposed Small's challenge and wrote a letter of support for Marino.
 Small lost the preselection vote 51–16.
 He served as president of the party's Forrest division from 2017 until his Senate nomination.